New York Power Authority

+Justin Driscoll has been the president and CEO since July 2023 and was previously acting president and CEO.

 Organization

-Since 2011, the President and Chief Executive Officer has been Gil C. Quiniones.
-The executive staff report to a 7-member board.
+From 2011, the president and chief executive officer was Gil C. Quiniones.
+The executive staff report to a seven-member board.
+He resigned in 2021 to be CEO of Commonwealth Edison company in Illinois.

 In 2017, it had operating expenses of $2.335 billion, an outstanding debt of $1.305 billion, and a staffing level of 2,327 people.

+Justin Driscoll was voted as acting president and CEO in 2022 and automatically became president and CEO due to the New York State Senate deciding to not hold a confirmation hearing.

+In 2024, Sandra Bleckman was hired as the New York Power Authority's workforce development project director.

 Operations

 Electric power produced from NYPA's facilities – in addition to being sold to large and small businesses, not-for-profit organizations, public power systems, government agencies, private utilities for resale (without profit) to their customers, and neighboring states, under federal requirements – is sold into the wholesale electricity market of New York State, which is administered by the NYISO.
 One of the larger direct sales customers of electric power is the Metropolitan Transportation Authority.
 NYPA also provides electrical engineering consulting services to the MTA when the MTA is planning for and building new power facilities.

 Facilities

-Hydroelectric generation

-NYPA operates three large hydroelectric complexes: the 2,441-megawatt (MW) Niagara Power Project, on the Niagara River in Lewiston; the 800-MW St. Lawrence-Franklin D. Roosevelt Power Project, on the St. Lawrence River in Massena; and the 1,160-MW Blenheim-Gilboa Pumped Storage Power Project in the Catskill Mountain towns of North Blenheim and Gilboa.

-NYPA also has four small hydro facilities with a net capability of 10-MW: the Ashokan Project in Ulster County, the Crescent Plant in Albany and Saratoga counties, the Gregory B. Jarvis Plant in Oneida County and the Vischer Ferry Plant in Schenectady and Saratoga counties.